uuanqin/obsidian2cosma/README.md

 ### Use it in Hexo

-If you want to embed the graph in Hexo blog page, see [this](https://uuanqin.top/p/f6c0daf3/)(Chinese).
+If you want to embed the graph in Hexo blog page, see [this article](https://uuanqin.top/p/f6c0daf3/) (Chinese).

 ## Contect